Liam Connor: Reception

+For his role as Liam, James-Collier won "Best Newcomer" at the 2007 Inside Soap Awards.
 The character of Liam Connor has been widely praised since his introduction.
 Upon his exit in 2008, columnist Jim Shelley described Liam as "the most handsome, charming, likeable character in the series".

-Gareth McLean of the Guardian however, criticised Rob James-Collier's acting skills:

-"Apparently, Liam (Rob James-Collier) is leaving Coronation Street for fear of being type-cast.
+Gareth McLean of the Guardian criticised Rob James-Collier's acting skills, writing, "Apparently, Liam (Rob James-Collier) is leaving Coronation Street for fear of being type-cast.
 (As what?
 A sideboard?
 A life-sized wooden replica of a person?)"